 The poster advertises the 1961 Twentieth Century-Fox version of Sanctuary in which the plots for the earlier version and “Requiem” are merged into a single story.
 The film was directed by Tony Richardson, the same man who had staged Requiem in London, and produced by Richard Zanuck, the son of Darryl Zanuck, for whom Faulkner had worked in the 1930s.”

 The Sanctuary book was printed in other editions, in different dust jackets less interesting than the design above, and these are visible on Google images here.

 Looking at the dust jackets here, you will realize that collecting books with an immaculate dust jacket is a very hard task today when you compare the dust jacket pictured here and the ones on Google images.
 How much more love for the art of the book and its integral modern part, the dust jacket can I emphasize to you at this point?

 If you would like to read the other Faulkner post and the one on McKnight Kauffer follow the links.
-I have also posted a link here to a German Institution where you will find the important design work done by Lucian Bernhard.
+I have also posted a link here to AIGA website where you will find the important design work done by Lucian Bernhard.
 Last but not least, for the lovers of the Modern Library books, there is a link here as well.
 The Modern Library books published, and there were approximately 800 different ones, made important contributions to the spread of mid-century literature.
 A well made book at a reasonable price, quality outside and quality inside.
 Sounds like a good motto to me.